By Gene and Katie Hamilton

 A house or condo is "flipped" if it’s sold for the second time within a 12-month period.

-ATTOM Data Solutions, curator of the nation’s premier property database, recently released its Q1 2018 U.S. Home Flipping Report, which shows that 48,457 U.S. single family homes and condos were flipped in the first quarter of 2018, down 4 percent from the previous quarter and down 3 percent from a year ago to a two-year low.
+ATTOM Data Solutions, curator of the nation’s premier property database, recently released its Q4 and Year-end 2018 U.S. Home Flipping Report, which shows that 207,957 U.S. single family homes and condos were flipped in 2018, down 4 percent from the 216,537 home flips in 2017.

 Bathroom Upgrade Costs

 Kitchen Upgrade Costs